xapax/security/list_of_common_ports.md

 You authenticate with the OS-users.

+Find version.
+Test **cups-config --version**.
+If this does not work surf to **http://localhost:631/printers and see the CUPS version in the title bar of your browser**.

 There are vulnerabilites for it so check your searchsploit.

 ## Port 993 - Imap Encrypted